-Given that the ambit of the Board's power to request information is not determined under the Competition Law or secondary legislation, execution of this power raises objections from time to time on the basis of the privilege against self-incrimination.
-That said, such objections have thus far been rejected by the court appeal.
+Given that the ambit of the Board's power to request information is not determined under the Competition Law or secondary legislation, the exercise of this authority raises objections on the basis of the privilege against self-incrimination.
+That said, such objections have thus far been rejected by the appeal court.